ViennaRNA/pourRNA/README.md

 ```

 ## Reference
-If you are using this software, we recommend to read and cite the corresponding publication:
+If you are using this software, we recommend to read and cite the corresponding publication:<br>
 [G. Entzian and M. Raden (2019)](https://doi.org/10.1093/bioinformatics/btz583) "pourRNA - a time- and memory-efficient approach for the guided exploration of RNA energy landscapes", Bioinformatics

 In case you run into problems, please contact us!